 Recent research indicates that mule deer spend 95% of their migration period in a series of stopover sites, where they congregate to feed and replenish energy stores in areas where forage is especially nutritious.
 In many instances these mule deer stopover sites overlap with delineated crucial winter range habitat due to the extensive movement into and through some winter habitats to access winter habitats elsewhere within this herd unit.
+Stopover habitat includes the Prospect Mountains, Finger Lakes area on the west slope of the Wind River Range and area near Monument Ridge in the Hoback River drainage.

 During migration, mule deer in the Sublette herd cross a mix of land ownership patterns.
 In the extreme northwest portions of the corridor mule deer cross private lands, USFS, designated Wilderness areas, and NPS lands.
-In the central and southern portion of the 160 mile corridor animals cross private lands, OSLI, WGFC, and BLM lands.
+In the central and southern portion of the 150 mile corridor animals cross private lands, OSLI, WGFC, and BLM lands.

 Federal lands not designated as Wilderness or managed by the NPS are managed for multiple use.
 Common uses include livestock grazing, motorized recreation, and energy development.
 Some of the BLM lands are designated as ACEC, SRMA, and SMA.
-The Sublette Mule deer herd migrates through the Greater Sand Dunes, Steam-boat, and South Pass Historic Landscape ACECs, as well as the Steamboat Mountain SMA, Scab Creek WSA, Scab Creek SRMA, and the Wind River Front SMA.
+The Sublette mule deer herd migrates through the Greater Sand Dunes, Steam-boat, and South Pass Historic Landscape ACECs, as well as the Steamboat Mountain SMA, Scab Creek WSA, Scab Creek SRMA, and the Wind River Front SMA.
 Mule deer also migrate through parcels that have been leased for oil and gas or areas with ongoing energy development.
 State lands, managed by OSLI are managed primarily for "long-term growth in value" and "optimum, sustainable revenue production" to generate funds for public schools.
 Accordingly, the primary uses of these lands are livestock grazing and energy development.
 Private lands along the corridor are primarily used for agricultural purposes and urban development.
 Also, conservation easements are in place protecting habitats on some private lands.

 Portions of the Sublette corridor are intact and functioning.
 Numerous conservation projects have been completed to address fencing, bottlenecks, and habitat concerns.
 Additional efforts focusing on conservation and land use will benefit mule deer in the future.
 Habitat conditions and range use are important factors due to the arid conditions and the advanced seral stages of some plant communities.
 Invasive plant communities in portions of the corridor decrease habitat functionality.
 Increasing traffic volumes on some highway segments and on popular secondary roads may result in these areas becoming a more significant barrier to mule deer movements in the future.
 Wildlife crossing areas on several roadways impact seasonal movements of deer.

-Right-of-way fences are a concern in some areas and these fences become a greater barrier for late migrants as deeper snow conditions make it more difficult for deer to cross right-of-way fences.
+Right-of-way (ROW) fences are a concern in some areas and these fences become a greater barrier for late migrants as deeper snow conditions make it more difficult for deer to cross ROW fences.
 Fence permeability near subdivisions and WGFD elk feed grounds will also be an important factor for maintaining corridor function.
 Habitat features in the southern portions of the corridor as well as in the more mesic habitats in the western portion of the corridor are also favored recreation areas.
 Protection of these vital habitat features from human recreation, unregulated motorized access, and overuse by ungulates would enhance their long term persistence on the landscape.

 Late seral communities and invasive plants are an immediate and long-term threat.
-Managing public access and recreation are long-term as are urban development and oil and gas leasing.
+Managing public access and recreation are long-term, as are urban development and oil and gas leasing.
 Preparing for increasing traffic volume, wildlife vehicle collisions, and wildlife crossing structures is long-term.